istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 EOF
 {{< /text >}}

-Then pass in this file as an argument to `istioctl`, for example:
+Then pass this file as an argument to `istioctl`, for example:

 {{< text bash >}}
 $ istioctl manifest apply -f cni-annotations.yaml